spinnaker/spinnaker.io/content/en/docs/guides/operator/front50-cassandra-to-obj-store.md

 linkTitle: "Front50: Cassandra to Object Store"
 weight: 2
 description: >
-  Migrate from Cassandra to cloud-based persistent storage
+  Migrate from Cassandra to cloud-based persistent storage.
 ---